mcci-catena/Catena-Sketches/catena4450m101_sensor/README.md

 Go to `File>Preferences>Settings` in the Arduino IDE and add `https://github.com/mcci-catena/arduino-boards/raw/master/BoardManagerFiles/package_mcci_index.json` to the list in `Additional Boards Manager URLs`.
 Use a comma (`,`) to separate multiple entries if needed.

-Next, open the board manager. `Tools>Board:...`, and get up to the top of the menu that pops out -- it will say d
+Next, open the board manager. `Tools>Board:...`, and get up to the top of the menu that pops out -- it will give you a list of boards.
+Search for `MCCI` in the search box and select `MCCI Catena SAMD Boards`.
+An `[Install]` button will appear to the right; click it.

 Then go to `Tools>Board:...` and scroll to the bottom.
 You should see `Catena 4450`; select that.